Death Race (2008 film): Production

 In March 2005, following the success of Alien vs. Predator (2004), director Paul W. S. Anderson revealed that he was directing a remake of Death Race 2000 (1975) entitled Death Race 3000 at Paramount Pictures based on a script by J. F. Lawton.
 The remake would be produced by the producer pair Tom Cruise and Paula Wagner.
 Anderson described the remake as a riff on the first film.
 "It's not a straight remake at all.
 The first movie was an across-America race.
 This will be an around-the-world race.
 And it's set further in the future, so the cars are even more futuristic.
 So you've got cars with rockets, machine guns, force fields; cars that can split apart and re-form, a bit like Transformers.
 Cars that become invisible," the director explained.
 Comingsoon.net reported that "Paul saw his film almost as a prequel if anything; almost the genesis of the Death Race", though the film is referred to primarily as a remake in reviews and marketing materials.

 Two years later, Roger Corman, the producer of Death Race 2000, elaborated that he had an option agreement with producer Tom Cruise, and that Cruise would portray the lead role.
 The director said that Cruise had not been happy with the first two screenplays and that a third one was underway.
 In June 2006, producer Jeremy Bolt reported that Anderson would direct the remake of Death Race 2000 after completing Resident Evil: Extinction (2007).
 The producer described the remake's new tone: "We've basically taken the idea of reality television and extended it twenty years.
 So it's definitely a comment on society, and particularly reality television, but it is not as much a parody or a satire as the original.
 It's more straight."
 The following August, Paramount ended its relationship with Cruise/Wagner Productions, and Death Race was placed in turnaround.
 According to reports, when the project was discovered available, Universal Studios acquired it.
-Cruise and Wagner resumed their roles as producers, and Anderson returned to write and direct the film.
+Wagner resumed her role as producer without Cruise, and Anderson returned to write and direct the film.

 In April 2007, actor Jason Statham entered negotiations to star in Death Race, with production slated to begin in late summer or early fall.
 Anderson described that Death Race would take place in a prison, and that the film would be "super-violent" like its predecessor.
 "It has little echoes of the original – a lot of people get run down, but rather than having the points system, which had no pay off anyway, it's a pure race.
 It's more like Gladiator, with the last person standing – or driving, winning," explained the director.
 Filming on Death Race began in Montreal in August 2007.